codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 For the argument section we follow the [JSON Schema](http://json-schema.org/learn/miscellaneous-examples.html).
 You can use the [Schema generator](https://jsonschema.net/) to easily create a schema.
 JSON schema is used for arguments (i.e. input parameters) as well as output parameters as we will see later on.

+The property `additionalProperties` defines how strict the plugin will be with its arguments.
+If you set it to `false` (which is usually what you want) the pipeline will fail if the plugin is given more arguments that it is expecting.
+If you set it to `true`, then the plugin will only use the arguments it understands and will ignore the rest.

 The final part is the step implementation.
 Here you can define exactly the yaml that this step will insert in the pipeline.
 You can use any of the built-in steps in Codefresh and even add multiple steps.

 >Note that currently you cannot nest custom pipeline steps.
 We are aware of this limitation and are actively working on it, but at the time or writing you cannot use a typed step inside another typed step.